Wondering what goes where? Use the following information as a guide to everything that can be recycled or composted on campus.

 Departmental e-waste collection can be arranged through department Facilities Managers.

 Laboratory glass must be decontaminated via approved procedure and sent to the landfill for disposal.
 Please refer to the Hazardous Waste Disposal Guide for more information.
-UBC is currently investigating options to recycle decontaminated lab glass.
+UBC is currently investigating options to recycle decontaminated, non-hazardous lab glass.

 Hazardous Waste Management